Krnsand/rock-paper-scissors-lizard-spock/README.md

 ### Features Left to Implement

-- I would like to add more plants in the future as well as video tutourials on different plant related things.
+- I would like to add a multiplayer feature in the future, where two players can play against each other.
-- I would like to go more in depth on some parts of the care as some details require more work and could use more detailed pictures.
+- I would like to add some sound effects to the "Who Won" message.

 ---